sethupathib/vsdGraphExtractor/README.md

 # Layout Generator

 This repository cointains source code that converts a spice netlist (digital) to its corresponding layout.
 The layout is generated using the Open Source Tool named Magic.
 Here, **fn.sp** contains the spice netlist of the function **Y = ~[(B+D).(A+C)+(E.F)].**
 We're trying to automatically generate layout for this boolean fuction.
 This project is initially built for digital circuits and later to be scaled/modified for analog circuits.

+**The project is in a very early stage and might not yet be ready for productive use.**

 **Assumptions** -- The Design Engineer/Characterization Engineer has designed the circuit and performed the circuit simulations and has generated the spice netlist.
 A tutorial on how to perform circuit simulations using **ngspice** can be found [**here**](https://github.com/sherylcorina/avsdbgp_3v3).